- categoryProject Management

 Microsoft Planner is the name of the mobile application for Microsoft Project.
 It allows you to organize your tasks and projects visually, collaborate with others, view all your tasks on a single location, and update your work on the go using a drag-and-drop interface.
 You can attach captured photos directly to conversations or tasks on Microsoft Planner.
 The mobile app is available from the App Store and Google Play Store as well.

 Basecamp has broad integration capabilities.
 It can be connected with applications and tools for event management, communication, task tracking, issue tracking, and accounting:

 Microsoft Project can integrate with most of Microsoft Products such as SharePoint, Excel, and Teams.
 Aside from these integrations, Microsoft Project integrates with software products and platforms for project management, automation, business intelligence, portfolio management, and time and expense tracking:

 Basecamp and Microsoft Project have rich features that have proven to help thousands of businesses everywhere.
 In choosing a project management software for your business, take important details into consideration.

 Regarding pricing, Basecamp is the more logical choice if you have many team members — especially for its fixed rate no matter the number of users.
 Basecamp’s built-in chat feature is also useful if you want to talk with your team members in real-time.
 On the other hand, Microsoft Project has a better scheduling feature.
 It readily integrates with other Microsoft products, too.

-If you want to look for additional recommended software products, use our Product Selection Tool to get a list of other project management solutions to consider.
+If you want to look for additional recommended software products, use our PM Software Selection Tool to get a list of other project management solutions to consider.